bigtime007/egen-capstone-project/part_1_steps.md

 `gcloud functions deploy capstone-pubsub-trigger --trigger-topic capstone-topic --runtime python39 --entry-point process`

 You should see the following *`Deploying function (may take a while - up to 2 minutes)...⠹`*  Once its done deploying you should see ouput letting you know bulid id, runtime, lablels, status, versionID, etc..

+When the trigger function is deployed it will also create a subscription for the topic.
+Example: subscriptions/gcf-capstone-pubsub-trigger-us-central1-capstone-topic

 ### Deploy a docker image w/GKE